On the Computability of Measures of Regular Sets of Infinite Trees: The formula

 Thus, when drawing all the coordinates of $\Delta$, we obtain:

 Now we can see the formula $\Phi_1$ for $d=2$.
 The arrows up and down on the right\=/hand side of the picture indicate the operators $\limU{F}$ and $\limD{F}$ of unary $\mu$\=/calculus.

 The structure of $\Phi_1$ in this case indicates certain important features of this formula.
-First of all, $\Bid_1$ is constantly equal $\bot$, so the actual argument of $\Phi_1$ does not matter (however, it matters for the typing argument, see below).
-Also, the $2$\=/nd coordinate of the sub\=/formula $\limU{\Delta}$ is immediately ignored by the consecutive application of $\Bid_2$.
-Thus, the internal sub\=/formula $\limU{\Delta};\Bid_2;\limD{\Delta}$ in fact depends only on the $1$\=/st coordinate of the input and only its $2$\=/nd coordinate is used later by $\Cut_1$.
+First of all, $\Bid_1$ is constantly equal $\bot$, so the actual argument of $\Phi_1$ does not matter (however, it matters for the typing properties, see below).
+Also, the $0$\=/th coordinate of the lower sub\=/formula $\limU{\Delta}$ is immediately ignored by the consecutive application of $\Bid_0$.
+Thus, the internal sub\=/formula $\limU{\Delta};\Bid_0;\limD{\Delta}$ in fact depends only on the $1$\=/st coordinate of the input and only its $0$\=/th coordinate is used later by $\Cut_1$, by copying it into both coordinates of the result.

-Now it's time to see $\Phi_1$ for $d=4$:
+Now it's time to see $\Phi_3$ for $d=4$: